craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Traits/Traits - Training.md

 ## Accurate
 ###### REQ: 3EXP
 ''
-- While you are wielding a Weapon, you gain +2 Attack Rolls made with that Weapon.
+- While you are wielding a Weapon, you gain +2 to Attack Rolls made with that Weapon.

 ## Alert
 ###### REQ: 3EXP